Research to drive innovation

 With a vibrant MA program in Digital Innovation in Journalism Studies, we are passionate about adding new knowledge, studies, stories, production techniques and analysis to discussions on journalism in Montreal, Quebec, Canada and worldwide.

 The Department is committed to serving the profession by training highly skilled, critical thinking journalists and excellent researchers.
 We combine theory and practice to enable our students and faculty to set the foundation for innovation and next generation scholarship.

 Dive into our research and creation community!

 With a focus on the future of journalism, we aim to provide serious reflection upon journalism's received ideas, produce analysis and criticism, and propose new ways of thinking about and understanding journalism as an institution and as a practice.

-Our research draws upon the concepts, knowledge and methods of a number of disciplines, including communication studies, media studies, cultural studies, sociology, political economy, history, political science, philosophy and linguistics, profiting from both multi-disciplinary and inter-disciplinary approaches.
+Our research draws upon the concepts, knowledge and methods of a number of disciplines, including journalism studies, communication studies, media studies, cultural studies, sociology, political economy, history, political science, philosophy, science and linguistics, profiting from both multi-disciplinary and inter-disciplinary approaches.

 Our research program seeks to:

 - Support the need for scholarly understanding of journalism's role and function in a democratic society;